jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Oss-s3fs-volume.md

     NAME              READY   STATUS    RESTARTS   AGE
     test-s3fs-pod-2   1/1     Running   0          11s
     ```
-    After execution, the output content “helloworld” can be viewed in the file with the name of SUCCESS created in the last step.
+    After execution, the output content "helloworld" can be viewed in the file with the name of SUCCESS created in the last step.